SoftwareAG/cumulocity-examples/lora-codec-lansitec/readme.md

    		"deviceManufacturer": "<<device manufacturer>>",
    		"sourceDeviceEui": "<<device external Id>>"
    	},

 }
 ```

-The LPWAN agent passes in the following fragments to the codec microservice.
+The LPWAN agent passes in the following fragments to the codec microservice:

-*args* - Meta information that is required by codec microservice to know the model and manufacturer of the device, along with the EUI of the device.
+* *args* - Meta information that is required by codec microservice to know the model and manufacturer of the device, along with the EUI of the device.

-*sourceDeviceId* - The ID of the source device in the Cumulocity IoT inventory
+* *sourceDeviceId* - The ID of the source device in the Cumulocity IoT inventory

-*value* - The actual value to be decoded.
+* *value* - The actual value to be decoded.
 The value is a series of bytes encoded as a hexadecimal string

-**Example**:
+**Example:**

 ```
 {